l90lpa/guessing-game/README.md

 # guessing-game
-Guess the number from 0 - 100
+A game were the player has seven tries to guess a pseudo-random number from 0 - 100.

-Hi, what a sunny day it is.
-Not the kind of day for being at the computer learning about GitHub.